madalien/Arbetsprov/README.md

 # Arbetsprov Ver 2

 Based on your new rquirments update and your feedback.
-I've updated my app to reflect better understanding of your rquirments and presint a closer solution.
+I've updated my app to reflect better understanding of your rquirments and  present a closer solution.

 You can check the  here [Demo](http://searq.azurewebsites.net/)